Suzuki Institute, Wellington Branch

 Every student needs to prepare a piece to perform at a solo concert.
 Rehearsal time and an accompanist will be provided.

 On site accommodation is available in the school hostels, or camping on the school fields if you wish to bring a tent or caravan.

-At Rathkeale, there are three hostels, each with a number of wings.
+At Rathkeale, there are two hostels, each with a number of wings.
 Each wing has a combination of a small number of closed rooms, and the remainder of beds in the wing divided up by side partitions and open to the corridor.
 Please note that Rathkeale is a boys’ boarding school with 2-bed cubicles, so hostel accommodation is much less private than at St Matthews, and it will not be possible for each family to be allocated a closed room.
 These are likely to be prioritised for families with small children.
 The cubicles can have some privacy if a blanket / towel / sheet is hung over opened cupboard doors at the entrance to the cubicle.
 If you would like to share a wing with families you know, please let us know by telling us the names of these families in the comments field when you register.
 A self catering option will be available.

 The self catering option is more flexible than at St Matthews, with access to common rooms having a kitchenette with a sink, fridge, and a microwave (but no oven or stove top).
 Please note that if you are camping, there is likely to be a fire ban, so no naked flames.
 If you are going to self-cater, please bring chilly bins or other to help keep your food cold, as fridge space is extremely limited.

 If tenting or caravanning is not an option for you, and you wish more privacy than can be offered in the school hostel, there are many motels around Masterton that would be within a ten minute drive of Rathkeale.